Testeh69/Sephard/readme.md

     RapidJSON: A fast JSON parser and generator for C++.

+    cpp-httplib: A simple header for server for C++

     libcurl: A client-side URL transfer library supporting various protocols.

 ## 🚀 Getting Started